 When you take harm, mark a point.
 Points stack until you die, ranging between HURT, INJURED, BROKEN, DYING, DEAD.

 When a FEMME FATALE is BROKEN, instead of rolling 1d10, roll 2d10 and take the lowest result.

-When a FEMME FATALE is DYING, roll 2d10 and take the lowest AND ignore any modifiers accrued from FAILURE.
+When a FEMME FATALE is DYING, roll 2d10 and take the lowest AND take a further -1 on top of any modifiers accrued through FAILURE.

 You can heal back one HARM by taking an aside for a gritty monologue.

 Once per game, if you are DYING, you can use your LAST DITCH to ignore the effects of your HARM when rolling.

 Pick one from each of the lists below to describe your Femme Fatale:

 Hell On High Heels